Doctors and Hospitals

 - Is everything explained to you in a manner you understand?

 - Does the doctor check before the visit ends that you really fully understand his or her instructions and tell you what to do if you don't feel better or have a bad reaction?
-Does the doctor tell you what to do or how to reach him/her in case of an emergency?
+Does the doctor tell you what to do or how to reach him or her in case of an emergency?

 - Is a follow-up visit or telephone call made to make sure the treatment is working properly, without adverse effects?